hanzopgp/RicochetRobotGame/README.md

 ## Details :

 - Implementation of MVC
-- Implementation of A* algorithm not optimised
+- Implementation of A*
-- Implementation of DFS not optimised
+- Implementation of DFS

 ## Links :